You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 1. What are the symptoms of aspirin-induced liver damage?

-* Symptoms can vary from mild to severe and may include fatigue, loss of appetite, nausea and vomiting, abdominal pain, and yellowing of the skin and eyes (jaundice).
+* Symptoms of AILI can vary in severity and may include fatigue, loss of appetite, nausea and vomiting, abdominal pain, and yellowing of the skin and eyes.

 2. Who is at risk for aspirin-induced liver damage?

-* Older adults, children, people with pre-existing liver disease, and those taking other medications are at a higher risk.
+* Older adults, children, people with pre-existing liver disease, and people taking other medications are at a higher risk for AILI.

-4. Are there specific medications for aspirin-induced liver damage?
+3. Is there a specific medication for aspirin-induced liver damage?

 Cited Sources

-3. National Institute of Diabetes and Digestive and Kidney Diseases.
+2. National Institute of Diabetes and Digestive and Kidney Diseases.
 (2020).
-Aspirin-Induced Liver Damage.
+Aspirin-induced liver damage.
 Retrieved from <https://www.niddk.nih.gov/health-information/liver-disease/aspirin-induced-liver-damage>

 DrugPatentWatch - Make Better Decisions